nilsojc/serieapipeline/README.md

 We will be deleting the role and policies for clean up.

-Run the Bash script on the src folder to delete all of our resources created.
+Run the Bash script on the repository to delete all of our resources created.

 ```
 aws iam delete-role-policy \